AbsolutelyLudicrous/importantresources/trans-info-for-questioning.md

 + Ask yourself, are you okay with your body?
 If you could change it, would you?

 + Open up to the idea of being non-binary.
-Open up to the idea of being something other than strictly male or female.
+Or any kind of genderqueer, really.
+You don't have to be strictly male or female.

 + If you feel discomfort with your assigned gender, there's good odds that you're trans.
 Question even harderer.